VishalMoradia/VishalMoradia/README.md

 ### **About Myself**

 * I Have done Bachelors in Automotive Engineering (2014-2018) from SRM University, Chennai, India.
-* Moved to Canada in 2019 to pursue two-year Diploma in Business Management, followed by one-year Diploma in Business Analytics.
+* Moved to Canada to pursue Diploma in Business Anlytics.
-* Transitioned to Data Analytics in Jan - 2020.
+* Transitioned to Data Analytics in Jan - 2019.
 * I love learning new skills.
-I recently taught myself R, Python and SQL
+I recently taught myself Python, Excel, and SQL
 * Using Excel since a long time, from my schooling days to bacelors and now in Data Analytics.
 * Fanatic of Formula One, Chess and Snooker.